seerdata/resqfile/README.md

 #### Number of rules

-The default number of rules that get sent to redis is 2
+The default number of data points that get published is 2

-To send more than 2 rules run this command
+To generate more than 2 data points run this command

 ```
 ruby sim.rb -n 10